United Nations: Week One

 Gupta, examining the UN website.
 Her love letter mentioned, “ The issues were listed so I know you recognize and take action for the issues happening around.”
 In her breakup letter, she noted “Nothing is highlighted well, looks like a vomit of information all at once,” and “You come across as the arrogant person.
 You don't want to help, but it is just true here for publicity.
 Be better” (Agrawal, 2026).

 After we read all the letters, we started to notice key words that also crossed over with our research.
-We then found anonyms for all of them to see what the radically opposite UN website would look and feel like.
+We then found antonyms for all of them to see what the radically opposite UN website would look and feel like.

 References